-Sinclair is a fifteen-bedroomed low secure women’s unit for women, from the age of eighteen.
+Sinclair is a fifteen-bed low secure unit for adult women over 18 years of age.

-We support women with complex psychopathology, where problem behaviours are likely to include: self-harm, self-neglect, fire setting, severe problems in interpersonal relations, suicidal behaviour, violence to others, substance abuse, non compliance with prescribed medication.
+We support women with complex psychopathology, where problem behaviours are likely to include: self-harm, self-neglect, fire setting, severe problems in interpersonal relations, suicidal behaviour, violence to others, substance abuse and/or non compliance with prescribed medication, though not exclusively.

 Sinclair offers individualised biopsychosocial treatment based on patient's strengths, as well as their needs, in order to support women with severe and enduring mental disorders.

 The ultimate aim of the service is to help patients transition to less secure hospital or community accommodation.
 To achieve this the recovery-orientated service offers a range of occupational and psychological interventions to help patient's develop the necessary skills to live safely with their mental illness in the least restrictive environment possible.

 Sinclair uses Positive Behavioural Support to reduce unnecessary restraint or segregation, however it does benefit from an extra care suite, allowing patients who experience acute periods of mental illness to be cared for away from the main ward.
 This practice is always used as a last resort and subject to regular reviews between the patient, clinical team, care team and NHS England.